Anarbb/BitGen/README.md

 ## Release History

 - 0.1
-  - Fixed the API and spaghetti code problems
+  - Fixed the API and spaghetti code problems, also now it gives you the Private key instead of mnemonic key, more accurate that way
 - 0.0.1
   - initial release